-This article plus video has been expanded and updated here: Trading Software for Mac.
+This article has been updated and expanded: What Is the Best Trading Software for Mac?

 Running TradeStation on a Mac relies on some very clever software – Parallels Desktop 5.
 This software allows you to run the Windows operating system within the Mac operating system.
 And it’s rock solid and fast.